Linda Hadjar

-Linda Hadjar birth name "Lynda Hadjar" (born 4 March 1982 in Rodez, Aveyron) is a former French middle and long distance runner, who specialized in 3000/5000 meters and cross-country.
+Linda Hadjar birth name "Lynda Hadjar" (born 4 March 1982) is a former French middle and long distance runner, who specialized in 3000/5000 meters and cross-country.

 She finished 6th at 5000 meters at the 2003 European Athletics U23 Championships in Bydgoszcz, Poland.
 Before that Hadjar also won 3 French national championships in cross-country.
 Hadjar left a big impression winning her first national title with a 30-second lead.
 She took 39th place at the Cross-Country world championship at her first major international competition in Vilamoura.

 Hadjar realized the 3rd best French performance of all time U23 on the 3000 meters.